derriqk/derriqk.github.io/projects/projectidea.md

   By using command-line arguments, the file also had a DEBUG option that would print extra information to ensure the program ran.

   This was done as for a school project for ICS 212 and it was to be done by yourself.

-  The process involved learning the project outcomes, learning the steps behind pseudocode, implenting pseudocode, and getting a gist for what a testing environment would look like.
+  The whole process involved learning the project outcomes, learning the steps behind pseudocode, implenting pseudocode, and getting a gist for what a testing environment would look like.

+  From this project I was able to learn many technical skills such as the fundamentals of pointers for C, the process behind allocating space for memory and deleting it properly.
+  As for practical skills, I learned the importance of pseudocode and that good pseudocode captures the concept and essentials of a program so that it can be implemented in any language.
+Another practical skill were debugging and testing.
+I learned what it took to set up debugged print statements as well as a testing plan with expected outcomes versus actual outcomes when running through the test.

 </pre>